notadithyabhat/medbill-takehome/readme.md

 1. I am not storing the attachment in the message but only storing the URL because in most applications, it is better to store the attachment in something like s3 or a cloud storage and the URL is enough to access the attachment.
 2. A case can only be accessed by the owner/staff/AI.
+3. A case, message and attachment are not going to be deleted.
+They are going to be marked as deleted.

 # Implementation
 1. Created the case route to create a new case for a user and get the list of cases for a user.
 Tested with postman and it works as expected.